stonefeld/dotfiles/README.md

 Another way is to simply clone the repository into a temporary folder and the copy and replace all files on your home directory with the ones on the repo's folder.

 There are also links to other git repositories for my custom [dwm](https://github.com/stonefeld/dwm), [st](https://github.com/stonefeld/st) and [dmenu](https://github.com/stonefeld/dmenu) builds and my [neovim setup](https://github.com/stonefeld/nvim).
-You should clone this respos into their respectively folders.
-All this explained in [To get things working](#to-get-things-working) section.
+You should clone this respos into their corresponding folders.
+All this is explained in [To get things working](#to-get-things-working) section.

 # Example pictures